L1-Penalized Quantile Regression in High-Dimensional Sparse Models: The Estimator, the Penalty Level, and Overview of Rate Results

 To the best of our knowledge, all of the results presented above are new, both for the single $\ell_1$-penalized quantile regression problem as well as for the infinite collection of $\ell_1$-penalized quantile regression problems.
 These results therefore contribute to the rate results obtained for $\ell_1$-penalized mean regression and related estimators in the fundamental papers of \cite{BickelRitovTsybakov2009,CandesTao2007,Koltchinskii2009,MY2007,vdGeer,ZhangHuang2006}.
-To the best of our knowledge, our results on post-penalized estimators have no analogs in the literature on mean regression, apart from the rather exceptional case of perfect model selection, in which case the post-penalized estimator is simply the oracle.\footnote{In a companion work, we extend our results to least squares and related problems.} Our results on sparsity of $\ell_1$-QR and model selection also contribute to the analogous results for mean regression \cite{MY2007}.
+The results on post-$\ell_1$ penalized quantile regression had no analogs in the literature on mean regression, apart from the rather exceptional case of perfect model selection, in which case the post-penalized estimator is simply the oracle.
+Building on the current work these results have been extended to mean regression in \cite{BC-PostLASSO}.
+Our results on the sparsity of $\ell_1$-QR and model selection also contribute to the analogous results for mean regression \cite{MY2007}.
 Also, our rate results for $\ell_1$-QR are different from, and hence complementary to, the fundamental results in \cite{vdGeer} on the excess forecasting loss under possibly non-quadratic loss functions, which also specializes the results to density estimation, mean regression, and logistic regression.
-Indeed, in principle we could apply theorems in \cite{vdGeer} to the single quantile regression problem to derive the bounds on the excess loss from forecasting $y_i$ with $x_i'\widehat \beta(u)$ under loss $\rho_u$.\footnote{Of course, such a derivation would entail some difficult work, since we must verify some high-level assumptions made directly on the performance of the oracle and penalized estimators in population (cf. \cite{vdGeer}'s conditions I.1 and I.2 and others), and which do not apply in our main examples, e.g., in Example \ref{Ex:AR1} with normal regressors.} However, these bounds would not imply our results (\ref{result 1}), (\ref{result 2a}), (\ref{result 2}), (\ref{result 3}), and (\ref{Def:LambdaPivotal00}), which characterize the rates of estimating coefficients $\beta(u)$ by $\ell_1$-QR and post-$\ell_1$-QR, sparsity and model selection properties, and the data-driven choice of the penalty level.
+In principle we could apply theorems in \cite{vdGeer} to the single quantile regression problem to derive the bounds on the excess loss $\Ep[\rho_u(y_i - x_i'\hat \beta(u))] - \Ep[\rho_u(y_i - x_i'\beta(u))]$.\footnote{Of course, such a derivation would entail some difficult work, since we must verify some high-level assumptions made directly on the performance of the oracle and penalized estimators in population and others (cf. \cite{vdGeer}'s conditions I.1 and I.2, where I.2 assumes uniform in $x_i$ consistency of the penalized estimator in the population, and does not hold in our main examples, e.g., in Design 1 with normal regressors.)} However, these bounds would not imply our results (\ref{result 1}), (\ref{result 2a}), (\ref{result 2}), (\ref{result 3}), and (\ref{Def:LambdaPivotal00}), which characterize the rates of estimating coefficients $\beta(u)$ by $\ell_1$-QR and post-$\ell_1$-QR, sparsity and model selection properties, and the data-driven choice of the penalty level.